The Mountaineers did not get off to the start they envisioned in their first game of the season.

 Betting On WVU-LIU

-It’s possible that some books release a betting line closer to the start of game time.
+It’s possible that some books will release a betting line closer to the start of game time.

-For instance, this week Boston College is laying -37 against Massachusetts and DraftKings WV doesn’t offer a moneyline.
+For instance, this week, Boston College is laying -37 against Massachusetts, and DraftKings WV Sportsbook doesn’t offer a moneyline.

 If a betting line does come out, expect for it to be even larger than that.
-According to ESPN’s Football Power Index, the Mountaineers own a 99.6% chance of earning a win.
+According to ESPN’s Football Power Index, the Mountaineers have a 99.6% chance of earning a win.